EGroupware/egroupware/doc/docker/development/README.md

 # EGroupware development enviroment as Docker container

-The container and docker-compose.yml file in this directory are the most easy way to get a full development enviroment for EGroupware.
+The container and docker-compose.yml file in this directory are the easiest way to get a full development enviroment for EGroupware.

 ### It defines and uses the following volumes:
 * sources: document root of the webserver, by default $PWD/sources subdirectory, can also be your existing document root
-* data: EGroupware stores it's files here, by default $PWD/data subdirectory, can also be your existing /var/lib/egroupware
+* data: EGroupware stores its files here, by default $PWD/data subdirectory, can also be your existing /var/lib/egroupware
-* db: volume for MariaDB (should be NOT a directory under Mac OS and Windows for performance reasons!)
+* db: volume for MariaDB (should be NOT a directory under macOS and Windows for performance reasons!)
 * sessions: volume for sessions, internal no need to change
-* sources-push: swoolpush sub-directory of sources
+* sources-push: swoolpush subdirectory of sources
 * collabora-config: /etc/loolwsd for Collabora container, by default $PWD/data/default/loolwsd
 * rocketchat-uploads: Upload directory for Rocket.Chat, by default $PWD/data/default/rocketchat/uploads
 * rocketchat-dumps: Dump directory for MongoDB, by default $PWD/data/default/rocketchat/dump